-I have already discussed the automated code deployment using Jenkins in my previous blogs but here I am going to explain you the process of creating an angular build and deploying on server using ssh/scp through a python script.
+I have already discussed the automated code deployment using Jenkins in my previous blogs but here I am going to explain to you the process of creating an Angular build and deploying it on the server using ssh/scp through a python script.
 Python is a language that can be used to solve many problems and this blog is just to explain how using a Python script, we can create an Angular build and deploy it to a remote server.

-The script in this blog can be optimized but I have elaborated it in order to explain different aspects like creating zip, copy to remote location and then move it from copied location to actual web root location on the server from your machine.
+The script in this blog can be optimized but I have elaborated it in order to explain different aspects like creating zip, copy to a remote location and then move it from copied location to actual webroot location on the server from your machine.

-For achieving this we need to import some python libraries like os for operating system commands, subprocess for executing the shell commands from Python, paramiko for creating ssh client and scpclient from scp to perform remote file copy.
+For achieving this we need to import some python libraries like os for operating system commands, subprocess for executing the shell commands from Python, paramiko for creating ssh client and SCP client to perform remote file copy using SCP.

-- Create the angular build on a built path.
+- Create an Angular build on a built path.

 - Zip the build before sending it to the server.